github/opensource.guide/overviews/os-contributing/index.md

 _[Note to @jlord: We might want to capture this content Issues, PRs, etc. under a subhead similarly to how you captured the readme and other docs]_

-## Create an Issue

-If you find a bug in a project you're using (and you don't know how to fix it), have trouble following the documentation or have a question about the project -- create an issue!
-There's nothing to it and whatever issue you're having, you're likely not the only one, so others will find your issue helpful, too.
-We've got a guide on [issues]().

-<a id="cla" title="Contributor Licsence Agreement" class="toc-item"></a>

 ## Contributor's License Agreement

 Before you create a pull request with a patch or feature, you should know if that project requires contributors to sign a Contributor License Agreement, usually mentioned in the contributing documentation.
 This is a legally binding contract concerning the code that you're contributing.
 Most often the agreement's purpose is making binding the re-usability and responsibility of the code your'e contributing.